 Arguably the most important factor that determines the price of wood is the demand.
 As the demand increases faster than the supply, generally, the price does too.
 But understanding the supply of timber is complicated, as the value of trees in a forest fluctuates throughout the year, and the forest or land owner is able to choose when the trees are felled.
 This is the supply end of the story, and the landowner will choose to fell the trees in a way and moment that is the most profitable.
 At the same time there needs to be a demand, forests won't be felled if the landowner believes that the timber will be difficult to sell.
 Though demand has been constantly increasing over the past few years for many types of timber, the supply has tightened.
 The supply is also directly related to other sustainability issues that also greatly affect the price of wood, like the chain of custody certification.

-The demand for bamboo products, although increasing rapidly over the past few years, is very small compared to wood.
+The demand for bamboo products, although it has seen rapid growth over the past few years, is very small compared to wood.
 As a result, the influence of supply and demand is more limited than with wood.
 Linked to the rising demand, the number of suppliers is also increasing, which is an important difference compared to tropical hardwood.
 With bamboo, supply can easily be influenced by adding manufacturing after harvesting the abundantly available and fast growing Moso bamboo.
 As an engineered product, unlike wood, it is important to check the supplier of the bamboo products to be sure about the quality of the material.

 Sustainable management and forestry